Routine Physical Saves Veteran’s Life after Burn Pit Exposure

 “On paper, I did everything I was supposed to,” Andrew said.
 “I don't drink soda or eat fast food.
 I have a very healthy lifestyle and diet.
 And yet, I've come down with two cancers in the last three years.”

 Initially, Andrew didn’t connect his cancer to his time in the military, including multiple deployments, or exposure to burn pits.
 In the early stages after his diagnosis, he just focused on getting treatment and beating the disease rather than thinking about how it happened.
-It wasn’t until he spoke with a benefits expert from Wounded Warrior Project® (WWP) about his exposure to toxins that he started doing some research and made the correlation.

 “It's amazing how much information is out there, which you don't even think to look for,” Andrew said.
 “This is something that's happening throughout the community of veterans, especially people who served in the Middle East.”

-Another warrior, Scott Evans, publicly shared his story about his fight against cancer.
-The Marine veteran did two tours in Afghanistan, helping train military dogs to detect improvised explosive devices (IEDs).
+Scott did two tours in Afghanistan with the U.S. Marines, helping train military dogs to detect improvised explosive devices (IEDs).
 A lot of the training was done in and around burn pits.
 During his time in Afghanistan, Scott said he began to experience chronic coughing and sneezing, but attributed it to the dry, sandy desert climate.

 In 2020, less than nine years after being honorably discharged from the Marines, Scott was diagnosed with inoperable pancreatic cancer.
 In the months prior to his diagnosis, Scott struggled to qualify for Department of Veterans Affairs (VA) health care benefits because it had been more than five years since his discharge.
-After discovering WWP, Scott was able to get help accessing health care through VA, and have his cancer designated as service-connected, qualifying him for disability benefits.
+After discovering WWP, Scott was able to get help accessing health care through VA and have his cancer designated as service-connected, qualifying him for disability benefits.

 “I was a senior NCO [non-commissioned officer], and I eventually became an officer.
 I knew nothing about toxic exposure, and I commanded soldiers in combat,” Andrew said.
 “Everything we do in the military is about risk mitigation, and it wasn’t even on my radar.
 I've talked to a lot of still-serving officers who served under me, and I've relayed this information to them, and they're now relaying to their soldiers.
 So just the fact that as a community, we're actually becoming aware of this and talking about it is amazing.”